#CaseForCultureDorset is an ongoing campaign to secure a stable and thriving future for culture in our county

 As a recent report from Arts Council England shows, the arts and culture sector is a significant contributor to the UK’s economy.
 Adding £10.8bn at the last count in 2016, the sector has now overtaken agriculture in terms of GDP contribution and continues to prove its worth, even on a local scale.

 In 2018, Dorset was the first location in the UK to host ‘Dippy the Dinosaur’.
-Over 150,000 people flocked to Dorset County Museum in Dorchester to marvel at the Natural History Museum’s oldest replica of a Diplodocus skeleton.
-They contributed to a visitor spend of over £2.2 million and the long-term benefits are still present today – read the full report here.
+Over 150,000 people flocked to Dorset County Museum in Dorchester (now Dorset Museum) to marvel at the Natural History Museum’s oldest replica of a Diplodocus skeleton.
+They contributed to a visitor spend of over £2.2 million and the long-term benefits are still present today.

 “Dippy on Tour demonstrated the positive economic and social effect on an area that happens when people travel to enjoy a cultural experience.
 Both residents and visitors spend more money in shops and restaurants, park for longer and use public transport, and visit other attractions.
 Dorchester and Dorset have many cultural assets, and it is great that we can learn from the Dippy on Tour experience to benefit the future”.